 “Hey!
 Get!
 Out of here!”
 She shouted, turning the corner of her house.
 In front of her was the small kitchen garden where half the salad crops were already bolting, and the vines of squashes sprawled.
 Another job she needed to do.

-And there was the large pen where she kept her chickens, and the spilled triangular coop, lying on it’s back, it’s door busted open.
+And there was the large pen where she kept her chickens, and the spilled triangular coop, lying on its back, it’s door busted open.

 But there was no fox leaping away with its prize.
 Instead Anna was looking at the hissing snarl of a cougar, crouched directly on top of her coop.